 If your email provider supports HTTPS, but does not do so by default, try replacing HTTP with HTTPS in the URL and refresh the page.
-If you would like to make sure that you are always using HTTPS on sites where it is available. download the HTTPS Everywhere litsi Meet (for secure video Some webmail providers that give you the option of choosing to use HTTPS by default by selecting it in your settings.
-The most popular service that still does this is Hotmail.
+If you would like to make sure that you are always using HTTPS on sites where it is available, download the HTTPS Everywhere52 browser add-on for Firefox or Chrome.